11 Reasons to Visit Fort Collins This Winter

 Winter Farmers' Market

-Monthly Art Walks & Foodie Walks
+9. Monthly Art Walks & Foodie Walks

-Downtown Fort Collins hosts an Art walk on the first Friday of each month, and there’s no better time to explore the art museums and local galleries than during the winter under the holiday lights.
+Downtown Fort Collins hosts the First Friday Art Walk™ on the first Friday of each month, and there’s no better time to explore the art museums and local galleries than during the winter under the holiday lights.
 Walk from venue to venue and enjoy the local art scene that illuminates with life under the soft-lit glow of the Old Town storefronts.

-Downtown Fort Collins also hosts the Fort Collins Foodie Walk where some of the best culinary shops in town stay open late every third Friday of each month.
+Downtown Fort Collins also hosts the Fort Collins Foodie Walk™ where some of the best culinary shops in town stay open late every third Friday of each month.
 Let yourself indulge in great seasonal flavors as you walk through Historic Old Town.
 This is a great way to let your inner foodie out while partaking on this self-guided tour where you’ll get to try new and exciting tastes and flavors.

-Museums to Explore
+10. Museums to Explore

 Holidays

 Fort Collins has unique offerings when it comes to locally, hand-made products that you can find all across downtown in the multiple, one-of-a-kind boutique shops.
 If you're looking for large-scale, nationally known stores, we have that as well.
 Look no further than the Shops at Foothills Mall and Front Range Village.
-Both shopping centers offer brands such as DSW Shoes, World Market, Lowe’s, Victoria’s Secret, Nordstrom Rack, and H&M. As you can see, Fort Collins offers a wide variety of women’s and men’s clothing, fashionable and functional shoe wear, and accessories via department store or locally made.
+These shopping centers offer brands such as DSW Shoes, World Market, Lowe’s, Victoria’s Secret, Nordstrom Rack, and H&M. As you can see, Fort Collins offers a wide variety of women’s and men’s clothing, fashionable and functional shoe wear, and accessories via department store or locally made!